adonias-caetano/ufdpar-human-factors-xai-trust/README.md

- # Human factors influencing mental health professionals' trust in an AI-based system for suicide prevention
+ # Effect of Explainable Artificial Intelligence on Trust of Mental Health Professionals in an AI-based System for Suicide Prevention

 <p align="center">
 This repository provides codes of the Boamente prototype, questionnaires regarding the Level of Trust, and quality of explanations provided by LIME.